HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in British Columbia: 2025 Guide

 Eligible employees are entitled to receive statutory holiday pay in BC based on their average daily wage, calculated using the following formula:

-Total Wages Earned in 30 Days Prior to Holiday รท Number of Days Worked in 30 Days Prior to Holiday.
+Total Wages Earned in 30 Days Prior to Holiday รท Number of Days Worked in 30 Days Prior to Holiday

+In this formula, wages will include regular wages/pay, overtime wages, commissions, paid vacation days, other statutory holiday pay, and tips and gratuities.
 Bonuses are not included in total wages for statutory holiday pay calculations.

 Premium Pay for Working on Statutory Holidays in British Columbia